-The musculoskeletal (MSK) system plays an important role in maintaining health and independence as we age.
-More so, to manage chronic conditions like diabetes and heart disease requires a healthy MSK system to stay active and mobile.
-Yet, we know that the prevalence of MSK conditions tend to increase with age.
+The musculoskeletal system plays an important role in maintaining health and independence as we age.
+More so, to manage chronic conditions like diabetes and heart disease requires a healthy musculoskeletal system to stay active and mobile.
+Yet, we know that the prevalence of musculoskeletal conditions tend to increase with age.
 For example, 25% of people over the age of 60 report significant disability and pain due to osteoarthritis.1

 Did you know?2